(AP) - The issue:

 The federal government contributed just a small fraction of the more than $1.15 trillion spent nationally on education during the last school year, but it still yields great influence over such issues as accessibility, accountability and teacher quality.

-Obama's "Race to the Top" competition, for example, has given billions of dollars in grants to states that pursued education policies that the president supports.
+Obama's "Race to the Top" competition, for example, has given billions of dollars in grants to states that pursued education policies the president supports.
 Similarly, when it became apparent that states were nowhere near meeting the key requirement of the No Child Left Behind education law _ that all children be up to speed in math and reading by 2014 _ the Obama administration offered them waivers, but only if they came up with reform plans that were approved by the federal government.
 Republicans charged that the administration was usurping the power of Congress.

 Still, the result is more breathing room for schools, their teachers and the students they serve.